vidisha2946/Task-Manager/README.md

 ## Technologies Used

  - *Frontend*:
-React.js or Angular: For building a dynamic and interactive user interface.
+For building a dynamic and interactive user interface.
 Tailwind CSS: For styling the app, enabling quick and responsive design.
 Bootstrap or Material-UI: For component-based UI development.